Qreepex/adventofcode/README.md

-# Advent of Code 2022
+# Advent of Code

-🎄 My solutions for the Advent of Code 2022
+This repo contains my solutions for the Advent of Code challenges.